Uberspace/lab/source/howto_automatic-deployment.rst

 It automatically checks out the code to the runner and deploys the code to Uberspace using rsync.

 We are using an existing GitHub action called `burnett01/rsync-deployments@6.0.0`:
+Use the `--exclude` switch to identify any file or folder that you do not want included in the deploy.
 The `path` is the directory which you want to deploy.
 In our case it is the folder with the `index.html`, the `src` directory.
 The `remote_path` describes where we want to copy our website on the Uberspace.
 All `remote_...` params use secrets or variables.
 Those are set on the GitHub UI.